faq

 Understanding your attachment style is a profound step toward healing, especially on a spiritual journey like yours, which helps you build more secure, fulfilling relationships, including a deeper, more respectful connection to your Self.

-The subconscious mind (SCM) was formed between the ages of 0-2, and is the part of your mind that holds 95% of your beliefs, thoughts, emotions, actions, and decisions.
-It’s a memorized set of patterns you learned in early childhood that shaped the way you learned to interpret your world and how you feel safe.
+It is the part of your mind that holds 95% of your beliefs, thoughts, emotions, actions, and decisions.
+It’s a memorized set of patterns you learned in early childhood that shaped the way you interpret your world and determine what feels safe.
+Unlike the conscious mind, which processes through words and logic, the subconscious mind is felt in the body and accessed through images and emotions, deeply influencing how you experience life on an unconscious level.

 By learning how to target the SCM (which is felt in the body), we can begin to reprogram the core wounds and unmet needs that shaped your insecure attachment patterns.
 This process helps you build healthier boundaries, communicate more effectively, and regulate your nervous system and emotions.
 Over time, you’ll develop new coping mechanisms that support secure, thriving relationships – and thus skyrocket you toward secure attachment!